blocksds/sdk/docs/content/tutorial/basic/audio/index.md

 Most of the time you'll be using Maxmod for everything, but you can definitely replace it by using LibXM7 for music and libnds for sound effects.

+{{< callout type="important" >}}
+Music players for DS don't generally support music in formats like MP3.
+You're generally expected to use tracked music in formats like MOD, XM, S3M or IT, and leave WAV for short sound effects.
+{{< /callout >}}

+If you have music in other formats, there are some options:

+ - MIDI files can be converted to MOD/XM/S3M/IT with tools like [OpenMPT](https://openmpt.org/), but the result isn't perfect and it may need a bit of manual editing.

+ - WAV files are too big to be practical.
+You may be able to stream them from the cartridge, but it's discouraged.

+ - MP3, OGG and similar files can't be played with Maxmod or LibXM7.
+There have been some attempts at playing MP3 files, but it's discouraged to use them because they have issues:

+   - Advanced Sound Library (ASlib), which is included in [PAlib](https://codeberg.org/SkyLyrac/palib), uses the ARM7 to decode MP3 files, but the license of the library isn't clear.

+   - The [nocash mp3 decoder](https://problemkaputt.de/mp3.htm) can't be built
+     with regular toolchains, and it doesn't include a license.

+You can write your own music players, of course!
+If you really want to play music in some format you can write the code yourself, but that's a pretty big project.
+If all you want to do is to create a game you won't have time to create a music player to go with the game.

+If you need to get some music for your game, check [The Mod Archive](modarchive.org/), which has a huge collection of music in formats supported by Maxmod and LibXM7.
+A big part of the songs are available under permissive licenses and you may be able to use them in your games (remember to give credit to the authors!).

 ## 2. Maxmod

 This is the most common option.
 Maxmod is a pretty flexible library that lets